Norway Life Science 2026: Building the Future

 - Christian Rommel, Global Head of Research and Development at Bayer, will deliver a keynote on developing the life sciences industry in Norway from a global perspective.

-- Minister of Health Jan Christian Vestre will participate in a panel discussion on health preparedness and vaccination alongside Rino Rappuoli, head of the European Vaccine Hub, and Tore Godal (former WHO).
+- Minister of Health Jan Christian Vestre will participate in a panel discussion on health preparedness and vaccination alongside others - including Rino Rappuoli, head of the European Vaccine Hub, and Tore Godal, Doctor and former WHO.

 Collaboration between researchers, industry, public actors, and investors